The Property Finders

 Madrid moves the tourist rentals goal posts again

 Most Spanish cities that tourists visit in large numbers now have a mandatory register for properties rented to tourists.
 Owners must get a licence and non-compliance means fines and a ban.
 The list includes Barcelona, Madrid, Bilbao, Valencia & Alicante and Seville, Granada and Málaga.
-In addition each city is bringing in further legislation to address its own issues.
-So, it’s important for property owners to keep up to date as the goal posts keep moving.
-Madrid is the latest region to bring in a new ruling and it’s a tough one.
+In addition, each city is bringing in further legislation to address its own issues.
+Consequently, it’s important for property owners to keep up to date as the goal posts keep moving.
+Madrid is the latest region to bring in a new ruling regarding tourist rentals and it’s a tough one.

 The Tough New Law